barchart/alerting-service-public/README.md

 JSON-out:

-	An "alert" object.
+	An "Alert" object.

 ###retrieveAlert

-Gets a single alert object, using its identifier:
+Gets a single "Alert" object, using its identifier:

 JSON-in: